From Dark Corner to DOT-COM:

 lives simply are more hectic than they once were.
 Whether it is because of the

-for our recreation time, or the increasing traffic congestion everywhere, our
+our recreation time, or the increasing traffic congestion everywhere, our lives

-lives also seem more congested than they ever were.
-If Internet will allow us
+also seem more congested than they ever were.
+If Internet will allow us to vote

-to vote at our leisure during the week or so before the actual tally on
+at our leisure during the week or so before the actual tally on "election

-"election day," then it will allow us to fit this civic
+day," then it will allow us to fit this civic responsibility into the

-of fast food.
-Few argue in favor of the nutritional benefits of fast food.
-In
+think of fast food.
+Few argue in favor of the nutritional benefits of fast

-fact, nutritionists usually argue strongly that much of the stuff is downright
+food.
+In fact, nutritionists usually argue strongly that much of the stuff is

-bad for us.
-However, go to your local House of Mac, King, or TexMex at any
+downright bad for us.
+However, go to your local House of Mac, King, or TexMex

 windows to get their generous, convenient helpings of carbohydrates, fats,